 Enrollment is free and can be done online via the Smart Traveler Enrollment Program (STEP).

 If the adoptive parents and the child continue to reside in Latvia, the orphan court having jurisdiction over the child’s place of residence will monitor the adopted child’s well-being for the first two years after the adoption's finalization.

 If the adoptive parents and the child reside overseas, the Ministry requires post-adoption reports on the adopted child for two years after the adoption (one a year).
 The reports should be conducted by appropriate child welfare officials in the state where the child resides.

 Many adoptive parents find it important to find support after the adoption.
-Take advantage of all the resources available to your family - whether it's another adoptive family, a support group, an advocacy organization, or your religious or community services.
-Here are some good places to start your support group search:
+There are many public and private nonprofit post-adoption services available for children and their families.
+There are also numerous adoptive family support groups and adoptee organizations active in the United States that provide a network of options for adoptees who seek out other adoptees from the same country of origin.
+Take advantage of all the resources available to your family, whether it is another adoptive family, a support group, an advocacy organization, or your religious or community services.

 Note: Inclusion of non-U.S. government links does not imply endorsement of contents.

 28 Skolas St., Riga, Latvia, LV-1331

 For questions about immigration procedures: